 Treating depression can include self help measures whereby the patient takes steps themselves to minimise mild cases.
 Examples of some possible self-help measures the patient can take (without even needing an official diagnosis) include:

 - Avoiding Drugs and Alcohol: Many, many people turn to drugs or alcohol as an escape from depression; this will only worsen the condition.
 Ignoring the other health side-effects of drug usage, reliance will inevitably lead to addiction, which only amplifies all the problems you are facing .

 - Starting an Exercise routine: Multitudes of studies have shown that exercise helps manage the symptoms of depression.
 Deciding to exercise can give you goals to set that can help you look forward to a future result, and boosts your energy levels.

-- Doing your Hobbies, or something you find fun: Making the effort to partake in things you enjoy like spending time with a pet, drawing, playing music, can help provide another avenue of escape that is healthier and more fulfilling than alternatives like drug usage.
+- Doing your Hobbies, or something you find fun: Making the effort to partake in things you enjoy like spending time with a pet, drawing, playing music, can help provide another avenue of escape that is healthier and more fulfilling than alternatives like drugs usage.